Connect to on-premises data sources from Azure Logic Apps

 Sign in to the Azure portal with the same Azure account that was used to install the gateway.

 In the Azure portal search box, enter "on-premises data gateway", and select On-premises Data Gateways.

 Under Create connection gateway, provide this information for your gateway resource.
 When you're done, select Create.

 Property Description Resource Name Provide a name for your gateway resource that contains only letters, numbers, hyphens (

 _), parentheses (

-Subscription Your Azure subscription, which must be the same as gateway installation and logic app.
+Subscription Select the Azure subscription for the Azure account that was used for the gateway installation.
 The default subscription is based on the Azure account that you used to sign in.
-Resource group The Azure resource group that you want to use Location The same region as the location that was selected for the gateway cloud service during gateway installation.
-Otherwise, your gateway installation won't appear in the Installation Name list for you to select.
+Resource group The Azure resource group that you want to use Location The same region or location that was selected for the gateway cloud service during gateway installation.
+Otherwise, your gateway installation won't appear in the Installation Name list.
 Your logic app location can differ from your gateway resource location.
-Installation Name If your gateway installation isn't already selected, select the gateway that you previously installed.
-Previously linked gateway installations won't appear in this list for you to select.
+Installation Name Select a gateway installation, which appears in the list only when these conditions are met: